dev-andreas/cryptoeditor/README.md

 - USB Stick or similar can be used as a token.

 ## IMPORTANT:

-Very important data e.g. credit card numbers or similar should not be stored in this vault!
+### Vulnerable data e.g. credit card numbers or similar should not be stored in this vault!
 I'm not a professional cryptographer.